People consider seeing a therapist under the following circumstances:

 - When they can't find the answers to their problem.

 Our fees are in the mid-range for private practice psychotherapy in the Broward area.
-Individual counseling: $100.00 per session.
-Couples counseling $120.00 per session.
-Some therapists have cost differentials based upon time and specialized treatment approach being used.
+Individual counseling: $125.00 per session.
 It is our policy to disclose my fees during our first contact, before you make your first appointment.

 Sessions are 50-55 minutes long.
 We will schedule regular sessions once or twice a week, at set times, depending on your needs.